dotnet/runtime/docs/coding-guidelines/package-projects.md

 #endif
 ```

-Sample \src .builds file (in this case the implementation is the same in both netcoreapp1.1 and netstandard1.7):
+Sample \src .proj file (in this case the implementation is the same in both netcoreapp1.1 and netstandard1.7):

 ```
 <Project DefaultTargets="Build">